IntersectMBO/plutus/doc/read-the-docs-site/adr/0005-inlining-saturated-functions.md

 We also need to decide whether or not to inline based on the call site, which we don’t currently.

 This ADR records the details of the design decisions we made for the arity analysis of functions.
+It also lists the weaknesses of the approach and plans to mitigate them.
 The mechanics of whether or not to inline based on the call site will be covered in a separate ADR.

 ## Decision